These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing supporting documentation to the exam

-Why: The examiner is required to review evidence in the claims file, but may not have access to all your private medical records, recent lab results, or treatment history.
+The examiner is required to review evidence in the claims file, but may not have access to all your private medical records, recent lab results, or treatment history.
 Missing documentation can result in an incomplete DBQ that does not fully support your claim.

-Do this instead: Bring copies of recent CBC lab results (HGB and HCT values), gynecology treatment notes, imaging reports (ultrasound, MRI documenting fibroid size and location), records of any procedures, and a written symptom journal.
+Instead: Bring copies of recent CBC lab results (HGB and HCT values), gynecology treatment notes, imaging reports (ultrasound, MRI documenting fibroid size and location), records of any procedures, and a written symptom journal.
 Offer these to the examiner at the start of the appointment.

 Impact: All rating levels - documentation quality directly affects the examiner's ability to accurately assess severity